- Basechain was formerly known as PlasmaChain. Read the official announcement.

 But to address network-specific concerns, let’s take a look at…

-How this benefits Ethereum Users
+How this Benefits Ethereum Users

 Ethereum currently has the most developers building on it, as well as the most active community of users.

-Recently other platforms like Tron and EOS have emerged as “threats” to the Ethereum ecosystem — in that a developer who would have built a DApp on Ethereum may be tempted to build it on Tron or EOS instead, due to their growing user counts and transaction volumes.
+Recently other platforms like Tron and EOS have emerged as “threats” to the Ethereum ecosystem — in that a developer who would have built a dapp on Ethereum may be tempted to build it on Tron or EOS instead, due to their growing user counts and transaction volumes.

 As these platforms grow, more and more developers may start to see them as a potentially more promising source of users and profits.

-However, if a developer who would have been tempted to build on EOS to access their users had the option to access EOS users AND Ethereum users AND Tron users at the same time — why wouldn’t they choose the latter option?
+However, if a developer who would have been tempted to build on EOS to access their users had the option to access EOS users AND Ethereum users and Tron users at the same time — why wouldn’t they choose the latter option?

-PlasmaChain is an Ethereum Layer 2 that runs Solidity contracts.
+Basechain already runs Solidity contracts.
 So if we add these features and are able to give developers the ability to access these additional user pools from within the Ethereum ecosystem, we’re keeping them building value on top of Ethereum, instead of straying elsewhere.

 If we don’t add these features — well, someone else eventually will, and it might not be built on top of Ethereum.